smartemission/smartemission/docker/sos52n/resources/config/README.txt

+Place 52NOrth SOS  config files here.

-Place any config files here that are not possible to map via symlinks from host:
+These files are copied permanently into the Docker image as these are not possible to map via symlinks from host:

-Currently:

 - datasource.properties
 - logback.xml

 The third config file that the SOS needs is WEB-INF/configuration.db.
-Here symlinks do work, plus this file is changing more often.
-We supply this file within the services/sos52n.
+A default version is provided here.
+However, to be able to maintain this file over reruns of the Docker image a Docker volume mount should be done within the service invokation.
+See services/sos52n.